storacha/specs/Pinning Service.md

 3. Verify that UCAN is valid (has right signature, has not expired etc)
 4. Create UCAN invocation (corresponding to received request) and embed UCAN (from [access token][]) as a proof.

-While UCAN validation is not strictly necessary (as they get verified downstream anyway) it might be a good idea to avoid unecessary work downstream.
+While UCAN validation is not strictly necessary (as they get verified downstream anyway) it might be a good idea to avoid unnecessary work downstream.

 [string literal pattern]: https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html
 [pinning service]: https://ipfs.github.io/pinning-services-api-spec/